1solation/typescript-101/docs/common-types-readme.md

 ## Primitives

-Along with this file, there are code examples of each type in [common-types-examples.ts](../src/common-types-examples.ts).
+Along with this file, there are code examples in [common-types-examples.ts](../src/common-types-examples.ts) and [common-types-examples-part-2.ts](../src/common-types-examples-part-2.ts).

 There is a [TypeScript playground](https://www.typescriptlang.org/play) where you can write, learn and share TypeScript.
 This is a sandbox environment in which you can experiment with TypeScript syntax in a safe area.

 The [TypeScript handbook](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html) includes really good introductory documentation to the "everyday types" that you will encounter on your TS journey!
 To add to this, there is the [utility types](https://www.typescriptlang.org/docs/handbook/utility-types.html) which make common type transformations easier.

 Please note the primitive types below are in lowercase.
 The following types: `Boolean`, `Number`, `String`, `Symbol` and `Object` refer to non-primitive boxed objects that are almost never used appropriately in JavaScript code.
 See TypeScripts [do's and don'ts on general types](https://www.typescriptlang.org/docs/handbook/declaration-files/do-s-and-don-ts.html#number-string-boolean-symbol-and-object) for more information.

+The following have code examples in [common-types-examples.ts](../src/common-types-examples.ts).

 Similar to JavaScript, there are 3 commonly used primitives:
 - `boolean`